 By Regina Winkle-Bryan

-Your Scoopettes recommend Girona any time of year; it’s a wonderful place in a diverse area of Catalonia.
-If you have a rental car you can use Girona as a base to explore the coves of the Costa Brava, head to Figueres to the Salvador Dalí Museum or check out the many up-and-coming vineyards in the area.
-We love this rural hotel for stays nearby Girona in the countryside.
+If you have a rental car you can use Girona as a base to explore the coves of the Costa Brava, head to Figueres to the Salvador Dalí Museum, or go tasting at the many up-and-coming vineyards in the area.